Our Governing Board is made of representatives from our six world regions:

 In her role as the current President of the World Council of Optometry, Susan continues to advocate for optometry globally, working with governments and optometric associations to move our profession forward.

-LRS Committee Chair
+Congress Standing Committee Chair

 Professor Kovin Naidoo is a well recognised, prominent public health leader, an optometrist and an academic.